The Lean Way: How California Public Hospitals Are Embedding a Culture of Improvement

 Lean management is an improvement methodology developed by Toyota in the 1990s and later adapted to health care organizations.
 In contrast to improving hospitals function-by-function, Lean creates a culture of continuous improvement directed toward maximizing value to patients and minimizing waste in systems.
 Needed changes are identified, tested, and implemented by the people actually doing the work.

 The five hospitals most recently engaged in Embedding Lean are Alameda Health System, Contra Costa Regional Medical Center, Harbor-UCLA, San Francisco General Hospital, and San Mateo Medical Center.
-Their major activities and accomplishments to date are itemized in the report.
+Their major activities and accomplishments to date are itemized in the report, which is available below.